adamwbrew/Daily_Coding_Problems/README.md

 >
 > You should be as efficient with time and space as possible.

-To see my solution look at [Easy Problem Solution](https://github.com/adamwbrew/Daily_Coding_Problems/blob/main/Easy/Problem_14.ipynb)
+To see my solution look at [Easy Problem Solution](https://github.com/adamwbrew/Daily_Coding_Problems/blob/main/Easy/Problem_14.ipynb).
+To see all the easy coding problems look at my [Easy Coding Problems Folder](https://github.com/adamwbrew/Daily_Coding_Problems/tree/main/Easy).